adiparab14/rijksapi/README.md

  - Retrieve details of Object
  - Unauthorised access to API

 One bug was identified.
-When the parameter `ps` which determines the number of result entries per page is grater than `10`, still only `10` results are returned.
-This test case fails in the eecution.
+When the parameter `ps` which determines the number of result entries per page is greater than `10`, still only `10` results are returned.
+This test case fails in the execution.

 ## Steps to execute